 This new dance production for kids and the young at heart is inspired by Frank Dormer’s latest children’s book “The Obstinate Pen.”
 The humorous story is about a pen with a mind of its own.
 Children will love Jane Franklin Dance’s lighthearted 30-minute performance, which follows Penny, Aunt Pearl, and young Penelope on a silly and enlightening adventure.

 Who knows what to do with a pen that has a will of its own?
-Not Aunt Pearl, Not Pamela Particular.
+Not Aunt Pearl.
 But young Penelope has an idea. . .